soIu/tpython/README.md

 Pythonic++ is our own dialect of C++ that adopts the style of Python syntax, it is a minimal translator and binding generator, that will not get in your way when doing direct C++.
-For maximum speed, nothing beats Pythonic++.
+For maximum speed and readability, nothing beats Pythonic++.
+The best way to learn Pythonic++ is to read the TPython interpreter source code, it is fully written in Pythonic++, the file extensions are: `.pyc++` and `.pyh`

 # Benchmarks and Articles